Skip to main content

 Simmons House Community Safety Committee

-Concerning false identification as a peace officer.
+SB 5876 (HB 2165) Concerning false identification as a peace officer.
 The bill establishes the gross misdemeanor offense of False Identification as a Peace Officer and specifies how a person commits the offense.
+No longer in consideration – missed policy committee cutoff.
+Companion HB 2165 is still moving.

 Trudeau Senate Ways & Means Committee

-*This is a partial list of the immigration related bills that have been scheduled for public hearing or are likely to be scheduled for public hearing.
-For more information on bills before the State legislature, please visit the Washington State Legislature website.
+*This is a partial list of the immigration related bills that have been scheduled for public hearing or are likely to be scheduled for public hearing in the 2026 Legislative Session.
+For more information on bills before the State legislature please visit the Welcome to the Washington State Legislature website.

-To receive up-to-date information on the bills above, and to sign up for email updates to committees, schedules, and other information, sign up for the Washington State Legislature GovDelivery service.
+To receive email updates on committees, schedules, and other information from the Washington State Legislature, sign up for the Washington State Legislature GovDelivery service.
 It is recommended that you sign up for the following committees, at a minimum: House Community Safety Committee; House Labor & Workplace Standards Committee; House Civil Rights & Judiciary Committee; House Appropriations Committee; House Rules Committee; Senate Law & Justice Committee; Senate Labor & Commerce Committee; Senate Human Services Committee; Senate Ways & Means Committee; Senate Rules Committee.
 Additional information on how to access the GovDelivery system and the Washington State legislative process is provided in “How to Get Involved and Stay Up to Date with Legislative Alerts” section of this web page and on the Washington State legislature’s website.

 The Washington State Legislature meets each year to consider bills that may affect communities across the state.
 Residents can follow legislation, receive updates, and share input throughout the legislative session.
 Use the links below to learn how the process works and how to participate.